 Following her BFA she worked in professional film production in Portland OR.
 Rebekkah also became involved with community bike shops in Austin TX, and Baltimore, MD.
 While in Austin and Baltimore, Rebekkah continued to make time-based works with exhibitions at AMODA (Austin Museum of Digital Art) and Anthology Film Archives.
 In Baltimore she played in bands, performed in experimental theatre and exhibited video, drawing and html-css art.

-Rebekkah is a member of Carrier Band electroacoustic ensemble and her recent practice has pivoted toward dance music, lens based video documents and live-stream electroacoustic performance.
+Rebekkah is a member of Carrier Band electroacoustic ensemble and her recent practice has pivoted toward lens based video, spatial AV and live-stream electroacoustic performance.